ArmynC/ArminC-CS2-Cvars/cvars/cvarlist.md

 cl_fixedcrosshairgap | cl, a, per_user | Default: 3<br>For crosshair style 1: How big to make the gap between the pips in the fixed crosshair cl_flushentitypacket | cheat | Default: 0<br>For debugging.
 Force the engine to flush an entity packet. cl_force_next_signon_to_reset |  | Default: false<br>
-cl_fullupdate | cheat | Force uncompressed update
-cl_game_mode_convars | cl | Display the values of the convars for the current game_mode. cl_globallight_debug | cl | Default: false<br>
+cl_frametime_summary_report_detailed | cl, release | Default: true<br>When a perf report is dumped at the end of the session, should it be detailed? cl_fullupdate | cheat | Force uncompressed update cl_game_mode_convars | cl | Display the values of the convars for the current game_mode. cl_globallight_debug | cl | Default: false<br>